Larry Howell: Biography

 Howell joined the BYU faculty in 1994 and served as chair of the Department of Mechanical Engineering from 2001 to 2007 and as Associate Dean of the Ira A. Fulton College of Engineering from 2016 to 2019.
 In addition to research, he has been a BYU AAVP since 2019.
-Prior to joining BYU, he was a Visiting Professor at Purdue University, a Finite-Element Analyst for Engineering Methods, Inc., and he was an engineer on the design of the YF-22, the first prototype of the U.S. Air Force F-22 Raptor.
+Prior to joining BYU, he was a visiting professor at Purdue University, a Finite-Element Analyst for Engineering Methods, Inc., and he was an engineer on the design of the YF-22, the first prototype of the U.S. Air Force F-22 Raptor.
 His patents, technical publications, and research focus on compliant mechanisms, including origami-inspired mechanisms, space mechanisms, microelectromechanical systems, and medical devices.
 His research has been funded by the National Science Foundation, Air Force Office of Scientific Research, NASA, Department of Defense, and industry.
 He is the author of the book 'Compliant Mechanisms and co-editor of the Handbook of Compliant Mechanisms, which are available in English and Chinese.
-His lab's work has also been featured in popular venues such as the PBS documentary program NOVA.
+His lab's work has also been featured in popular venues such as the New York Times, CNN, Newsweek, Scientific American, The Economist, Smithsonian Magazine, and the PBS documentary program NOVA.
+His outreach efforts include making files available for 3D printing compliant mechanisms, and working with STEM influencers such as Mark Rober and Derek Muller.
+He presented "Anatomy of Invention" as a BYU Forum and earlier gave a BYU Devotional both broadcast on BYU TV.

 Howell is a Fellow of the American Society of Mechanical Engineers (ASME), the Past Chair of the ASME Mechanisms and Robotics Committee, and a past Associate Editor for the Journal of Mechanical Design.
 His research has been recognized by the National Science Foundation CAREER Award, the Theodore von Kármán Fellowship, and the ASME Mechanisms and Robotics Award, the 2015 "Vizzies" Overall People's Choice Award, the ASME Machine Design Award, and the Purdue University Outstanding Mechanical Engineer (alumni award) among others.

 Howell is originally from Portage, a small city in northern Utah with a 2010 census population of 245 people.

 As a young man, he served as a missionary for the Church of Jesus Christ of Latter-day Saints in Finland.

 Books

 Howell, L.L., Compliant Mechanisms, John Wiley & Sons, New York, NY, 2001.

 Morgan, D.C., Halverson, D., Magleby, S.P., Bateman, T., and Howell, L.L., Y Origami?: Explorations in Folding, American Mathematical Society (AMS), 2017.

-Chinese Translation of Compliant Mechanisms published (under agreement with Wiley), by Higher Education Press, an official publisher of the State Education Department of China.
-Translator: Professor Yue-Qing Yu.

 Howell, Larry L., Spencer P. Magleby, and Brian M. Olsen, eds.
 Handbook of Compliant Mechanisms.
 John Wiley & Sons, 2013.

-Chinese Translation of Handbook of Compliant Mechanisms (under agreement with Wiley) by Higher Education Press, an official publisher of the State Education Department of China.
-Translators: Guimin Chen, Jingjun Yu, Hongbo Ma, and Lifang Qiu.